Imperator71/OperationKerberos_A3MZ/docs/development.md

 ## <a name="Server-Installation"></a>Server-Installation

 1. Step
   Compile folder contents in "/addons" to PBOs.
-ATTENTION: Format for the PBOs is "dob_<addon-folder-name>.pbo.
-Also these has to be loaded server-sie only.
+ATTENTION: Format for the PBOs is dob_"addon-folder-name".pbo.
+Also these have to be loaded server-side only.
   When hosting locally, everyone needs to load the created PBOs.
 2. Step
   Compile the contents of the missions folder in "/missions" into a PBO.
 This is your mission that should be loaded.